ninjaachibi/jubian-backend/README.md

-# Fusion Backend API
+# Jubian Backend API

 ![alt text](https://www.seriouseats.com/recipes/images/2012/06/20120629-chichis-chinese-tomato-egg-primary.jpg "Yummy")

 Hello, you've come to the right place.
-This is the backend API for Fusion.
+This is the backend API for Jubian.
 Currently, it's hosted on a Heroku Server running somewhere out there.
 Our backend is also a MongoDB NoSQL backend.
 But you don't need to worry about that.
 You're here for our API endpoints.